hail-is/hail/docs/LinearRegression.md

 Samples are included in the regression if and only if they are in the variant data set, the .cov file, and the .fam file with a defined phenotype.
 For each variant, missing genotypes are imputed as the mean of called genotypes.

 The standard least-squares linear regression model is derived in Section 3.2 of [The Elements of Statistical Learning, 2nd Edition](https://web.stanford.edu/~hastie/local.ftp/Springer/OLD/ESLII_print4.pdf).
-See equation 3.12 for the t-statistic.
-With n samples and k covariates in addition to genotype, the null distribution is the t-distribution with has n - k - 2 degrees of freedom.
+See equation 3.12 for the t-statistic which follows the t-distribution with n - k - 2 degrees of freedom, under the null hypothesis of no effect, with n samples and k covariates in addition to genotype.